Temporal Cliques Admit Sparse Spanners: Open Questions

 A first step towards answering these questions might be to show that this is true in a probabilistic sense, which seems to be the case.
-More precisely, let a random simple temporal clique be built by assigning to every edge $e_i$ the timestamp $\pi[i]$, where $\pi$ is a random permutation of $[{n \choose 2}]$.
-Preliminary experiments actually suggest that random temporal cliques may asymptotically almost surely (\textit{a.a.s.}) be both pivotable and fully-dismountable (\textit{i.e.}, the probability that this is the case tends to $1$ as $n$ goes to infinity).
+More precisely, let a random simple temporal clique be built by assigning to every edge $e_i$ the label $\pi[i]$, where $\pi$ is a random permutation of $\{0,1,\ldots,{n \choose 2}-1\}$.
+Preliminary experiments suggest that random temporal cliques may asymptotically almost surely (\textit{a.a.s.}) be both pivotable and fully-dismountable (\textit{i.e.}, the probability that this is the case tends to $1$ as $n$ goes to infinity).
+However, our experiments also suggest that there exist instances of arbitrary sizes which are neither pivotable nor dismountable.

 \begin{conjecture} Do random simple temporal cliques \textit{a.a.s.} admit spanners of at most $2n-3$ edges? \end{conjecture}